Our next chapter meeting is Friday, March 21, 2014

 of a son or a daughter, a brother or a sister, or a grandchild, and helps others better assist the grieving family.

 The vision of The Compassionate Friends is that everyone who needs us will find us and everyone who finds us will be helped.

-There are approximately 600 chapters of The Compassionate Friends in the U.S.
+There are over 600 chapters of The Compassionate Friends in the U.S.

 National Chapter of